Link Prediction with Relational Hypergraphs: Hypergraph relational MPNNs

 \begin{example} Consider the set of relations from \Cref{fig:relational-hypergraph} and the property: ``$x$ is a person who obtained a degree $y$ of a subject $z$ at a university $m$ that has been awarded less than two prices $p$ of some subject $w$.''
 This can be expressed as the following formula:

 It is easy to verify that $\phi(x)$ is indeed a HGML formula. $\diamond$ \end{example}

-\looseness=-1 For any property expressed in HGML, such as $\phi(x)$, does there exist an $\hrmpnn$ that captures this property on \emph{all} relational hypergraphs with a shared relation vocabulary $R$ and node colors ${\cal C}$?
-Indeed, we show that HR-MPNNs are as powerful as HGML (see \Cref{app:logic-hrmpnn} for details): \begin{theorem} Each hypergraph graded modal logic classifier is captured by a $\hrmpnn$. \end{theorem}
+For any property expressed in HGML, such as $\phi(x)$, does there exist an $\hrmpnn$ that captures this property on \emph{all} relational hypergraphs with a shared relational vocabulary $R$ and node colors ${\cal C}$?
+Indeed, we show that HR-MPNNs are as powerful as HGML: \begin{theorem} Each hypergraph graded modal logic classifier is captured by a $\hrmpnn$. \end{theorem}

-\looseness=-1 For the proof, we first show a simple normal form for HGML formulas, and then carefully translate formulas of this form into $\hrmpnn$s.
-We conjecture that the converse to Theorem \ref{thm:hrmpnn-logic} also holds.
+For the proof, we first show a simple normal form for HGML formulas, and then carefully translate formulas of this form into $\hrmpnn$s.
+See Appendix~\ref{app:logic-hrmpnn} for further discussion regarding HGML.